MisterVector/gproxy-ghostgraz/README.md

 # GProxy fork

-This is a fork of ghostgraz' GProxy, updated for Warcraft III 1.29+ support.
+This is a fork of GProxy for ghostgraz, updated for Warcraft III 1.29+ support.
 Download the latest release from the releases page here: https://github.com/MisterVector/gproxy-ghostgraz/releases

 Special thanks goes to Unitil for the Warcraft III 1.29+ support and Hoogies for his help as well as motivating me to do this project.